Behavioral activation (BA) is a standalone therapeutic treatment typically used to help people with depression.

 Sometimes getting going is the hardest part, but with some structure in place and a little nudge in the right direction, we can all move toward healthier, happier behaviors.

 We hope you enjoyed reading this article.
-For more information, don’t forget to download our three Stress & Burnout Prevention Exercises (PDF) for free.
+Don’t forget to download our three Positive CBT Exercises for free.

 - Bannink, F. (2012).
 Practicing positive CBT: From reducing distress to building success.
 John Wiley & Sons.

 - Beck, A. T., Rush, A. J., Shaw, B. F., & Emery, G. (1979).
 Cognitive therapy of depression.
 Guilford Press.

 - Beckwé, M., Deroost, N., Koster, E. H. W., De Lissnyder, E., & De Raedt, R. (2014).
 Worrying and rumination are both associated with reduced cognitive control.
 Psychological Research, 78(5), 651–660.

 - Ellis, A. (1962).
 Reason and emotion in psychotherapy.
 Lyle Stuart.